Trauma Wounds

 Upon evaluation, your physician will categorize your trauma wound into one of five categories.
 The five types of trauma wounds are:

-• Lacerations: When there is blunt force trauma to the skin, creating a deep cut or tear in the skin, this is considered a laceration.
+• Lacerations: When there is blunt force trauma to the skin, creating a deep cut or tear in the skin, this is considered a traumatic laceration.
 Lacerations can occur from falls or accidents; more specifically, lacerations can happen from falling on a rough surface or an accident involving heavy machinery.
 Depending on the severity and depth of a laceration, it can take anywhere from a few weeks to years for these wounds to heal, with scarring.

 • Punctures: Puncture wounds are known as wounds resulting from sharp or pointed objects piercing the skin creating a small, deep hole in the skin.
 Wounds of this kind are at a higher risk of infection and higher risk of damage to nerves and organs.
 Punctures can happen in a variety of ways, from stepping on a nail, animal bites, and needle pricks.
 A puncture trauma wound can heal within 7 to 10 days and can leave a scar.